 Upon the request of convention staff and security, attendees must be able to present their badge.
 Failure to present a badge may result in removal from convention grounds.

 Lost attendee badges will not be replaced.
 Attendees who lose a badge and wish to continue attending the convention must purchase another badge from registration at full price.
 Damaged badges can be replaced at no charge at registration.

 All children under the age 13 must be chaperoned by another attendee over the age of 18, for the entire duration of the convention.
 Children found without a chaperon will be asked to contact their parents and will be sent home.
 By purchasing a badge for their child, the parent/guardian accepts that the Castle Point Anime Convention assumes no liability in case of accident or emergency on site of the convention.

-CPAC is not responsible for any damaged, lost, or stolen items at Meadowlands Exposition Center or Holiday Inn Meadowlands.
-Found items can be given to the Info Desk at either the Meadowlands Expo Center or Holiday Inn Meadowlands.
+CPあC is not responsible for any damaged, lost, or stolen items at Meadowlands Exposition Center or Harmony Suites Meadowlands.
+Found items can be given to the Info Desk at either the Meadowlands Expo Center or Harmony Suites Meadowlands.

 The Meadowlands Exposition Center, featuring Main Events and Exhibitors, has a wheelchair-accessible ramp to the front entrance and exit.
-The Holiday Inn Meadowlands will house panel rooms and various other events.
+The Harmony Suites Meadowlands will house panel rooms and various other events.
 The front entrance/exit is an automatic sliding door, and there are elevators to the second floor.

 Hard of Sight or Hearing

-Unfortunately, CPAC cannot provide ASL, CART, or assisted listening services in any of our events.
+Unfortunately, CPあC cannot provide ASL, CART, or assisted listening services in any of our events.
 Most rooms do not have Braille labels on the doors.
 We apologize for any inconvenience this may cause.

 Children and Groups